-- 17. As an alternative, any applicable option in 2009 IRC Section R905.2.8.2 is permitted to be used to meet Item 3.3 and any option in 2009 IRC Section R905.2.7.1 is permitted to be used to meet Item 3.4.
-EPA recommends, but does not require, that products meet ASTM D1970.
-In addition, any option in 2009 IRC Section R905.13 is permitted to be used to meet either Item 3.3 or 3.4. - 18.
-In addition to cement board, materials that have been evaluated by ICC-ES per AC 115 may also be used to meet this requirement.
+- 17. In addition to cement board, materials that have been evaluated by ICC-ES per AC 115 may also be used to meet this requirement.
 Monolithic tub and shower enclosures (e.g., fiberglass with no seams) are exempt from this backing material requirement unless required by the manufacturer.
-Paper-faced backerboard may only be used behind monolithic enclosures or waterproof membranes that have been evaluated by ICC-ES per AC 115, and then only if it meets ASTM mold-resistant standards ASTM D3273 or ASTM D6329. - 19.
+Paper-faced backerboard may only be used behind monolithic enclosures or waterproof membranes that have been evaluated by ICC-ES per AC 115, and then only if it meets ASTM mold-resistant standards ASTM D3273 or ASTM D6329. - 18.
 If mold is present, effort should be made to remove all visible signs of mold (e.g., by damp wipe with water and detergent).
 If removal methods are not effective, then the material shall be replaced.
 However, stains that remain after damp wipe are acceptable.
-Lumber with "sap stain fungi" is exempt from this Item as long as the lumber is structurally intact. - 20.
+Lumber with "sap stain fungi" is exempt from this Item as long as the lumber is structurally intact. - 19.
 For wet-applied insulation, follow manufacturer's drying recommendations.
 EPA recommends that lumber moisture content be ≤ 18%.